How leave works in foundU

 Leave payment, accruals, and configuration

-The below sections of the platform will affect leave in a variety of ways.
+The sections below of the platform will affect leave in various ways.

 Award Setting